Fecal incontinence: Surgery

+Anal sphincter weakness

+The anal canal presents the final barrier to continence.
+The resting tone of the anal canal is not the only important factor; both the length of the high-pressure zone and its radial translation of force are required for continence.
+This means that even with normal anal canal pressure, focal defects such as the keyhole deformity can be the cause of substantial symptoms.
+External anal sphincter (EAS) dysfunction is associated with impaired voluntary control, whereas internal anal sphincter (IAS) dysfunction is associated with impaired fine-tuning of fecal control.
+Defects of the external anal sphincter are associated with urge incontinence.
+The external anal sphincter is supplied by the pudendal nerve.
+Damage to the nerve supply of the external anal sphincter on one side may not result in severe symptoms because there is substantial overlap in innervation by the nerves on the other side.
+The internal anal sphincter receives extrinsic autonomic innervation via the inferior hypogastric plexus, with sympathetic innervation derived from spinal levels L1-L2, and parasympathetic innervation derived from S2-S4.
+Disruption of the function of the internal anal sphincter results in reduced resting pressure in the anal canal.
+This is associated with passive leakage.

+Lesions which mechanically interfere with, or prevent the complete closure of the anal canal can cause a liquid stool or mucous rectal discharge.
+Such lesions include piles (inflamed hemorrhoids), anal fissures, anal cancer, or fistulae.

+Nontraumatic conditions causing anal sphincter weakness include scleroderma, damage to the pudendal nerves, and IAS degeneration of unknown cause.

-Pelvic floor
+Pelvic floor weakness and pudendal neuropathy

 Many people with FI have a generalized weakness of the pelvic floor, especially puborectalis.
 A weakened puborectalis leads to widening of the anorectal angle and impaired barrier to the stool in the rectum entering the anal canal, and this is associated with incontinence to solids.
 Abnormal descent of the pelvic floor can also be a sign of pelvic floor weakness.
 Abnormal descent manifests as descending perineum syndrome (>4 cm perineal descent).
 This syndrome initially gives constipation, and later FI.
 The pelvic floor is innervated by the pudendal nerve and the S3 and S4 branches of the pelvic plexus.
 With recurrent straining, e.g. during difficult labour or long-term constipation, then stretch injury can damage the nerves supplying levator ani.
-The pudendal nerve is especially vulnerable to irreversible damage, (stretch-induced pudendal neuropathy) which can occur with a 12% stretch.
 If the pelvic floor muscles lose their innervation, they cease to contract and their muscle fibres are in time replaced by fibrous tissue, which is associated with pelvic floor weakness and incontinence.
 Increased pudendal nerve terminal motor latency may indicate pelvic floor weakness.
-The various types of pelvic organ prolapse (e.g. external rectal prolapse, mucosal prolapse and internal rectal intussusception & solitary rectal ulcer syndrome) may also cause coexisting obstructed defecation.
+Pudendal neuropathy (nerve damage) is detectable in up to 70% of people with FI.